 On Saturday morning, we'll rise and shine, ready to hit the trail.
 We'll walk on beautiful trails in the Presidio then head south through Golden Gate Park.
 Then we'll walk through the Sunset District and loop around beautiful Lake Merced.
 After eating lunch on the lake, we’ll take in views of the ocean, walking north along the Great Highway, past the Cliff House onto the amazing Land’s End Trail in the GGNRA.
 Then it's back to camp for another night of community, camaraderie and fun.

 Sunday: Approximately 14.2 miles

-The final day of our journey will begin with a walk up infamous Lover’s Lane in the Presidio towards the Arguello gate and south towards the panhandle and briefly through Haight-Ashbury then Cole Valley.
-We'll enjoy walking along Buena Vista Park before heading South through the Castro.
+The final day of our journey will begin with a walk up infamous Lover’s Lane in the Presidio towards the Arguello gate.
+Then we'll head south towards the panhandle and briefly go through Haight-Ashbury then Cole Valley.
+We'll enjoy walking along Buena Vista Park before heading south through the Castro.
 Be sure to take in the views of the city at the top of Mission Delores before heading down into Noe Valley.
-Before heading into the Participant Finish Area, you’ll pass by the Painted Ladies and walk through Japan Town.
+On the way into the Participant Finish Area, we’ll pass by the Painted Ladies and walk through Japantown.
 The route will end with a celebratory Closing Ceremony at the Civic Center.

 On some portions of the route you may find some areas that are deemed “quiet zones” which will be indicated by signage on the route.
 Please by respectful of the neighborhoods and communities we walk through during this time to help ensure we are invited back.